airlift/codestyle/README.md

 # Code style for Airlift projects

-## IntelliJ IDEA 14 on Mac OS X

-To install, copy `IntelliJIdea14/Airlift.xml` into `~/Library/Preferences/IntelliJIdea14/codestyles`

-## IntelliJ IDEA 14 on Linux
+## IntelliJ IDEA 2019 or newer

-To install, copy `IntelliJIdea14/Airlift.xml` into `$HOME/.IdeaIC14/config/codestyles`
+To install, download the `IntelliJIdea2019/Airlift.xml` file.
+In IntelliJ, open "Preferences > Code Style", click the cog icon and choose "Import Scheme" option.

 ## Examples